ace19-dev/tensorflow-speech-recognition-challenge/README.md

     - Number of frequency bins to use for analysis

-## Additional work - After reaching a satisfactory level, we would try other resolutions like below
+## Additional work - After reaching a satisfactory level, we would try other resolutions
 - http://www.kiranjose.in/blogs/getting-started-with-tensorflow-speech-recognition-api-and-object-detection-api/
 - http://www.isca-speech.org/archive/interspeech_2015/papers/i15_1478.pdf
 - https://svds.com/tensorflow-rnn-tutorial/